bbauska/JS-Eloquent/README.md

 <h3>Functions</h3>

-A lot of the values provided in the default environment have the type *function*.
+A lot of the values provided in the default environment have the type
+<i>function</i>.
 A function is a piece of program wrapped in a value.
+Such
-Such values can be *applied* in order to run the wrapped program.
+values can be <i>applied</i> in order to run the wrapped program.
 For example, in a browser environment, the variable alert holds a function that shows a little dialog box with a message.
 It is used like this: